SHSR2001/personal-user-manual/README.md

 Finally, a major part of my work is also focused at analysing on-chain mempool data under various circumstances and studying the effects of a varying learning rate on Ethereum’s transaction fee market, post the famous London hard fork.

-I have co-authored a **research paper** on the topic and am in the process of publishing another one in a few days yime
+I have co-authored a **research paper** on the topic and am in the process of drafting another

 # Past Research Experience <a name="Past">